ptvan/ptvan.github.io/_posts/2019-11-18-modeling-Gaussian-mixtures.md

 ```
 This output has parameters for the component Gaussians, as well as the parameter selection for diagnostic purposes.
 For my steps data, were 4 components, with approximate mean step counts of 3000, 6000, 10000 and 12000, which I have documented in [modeling_gaussian_mixtures.R](https://github.com/ptvan/R-snippets/blob/master/modeling_gaussian_mixtures.R)

-`mclust` can also do clustering and perform cross-validation, but since my step data is neither very large nor very metadata-rich, there was little else to do.
+`mclust` can also do clustering and perform cross-validation, and will work on data of higher dimensions (which I suspect is what most people actually use it for).
+But since my step data is neither very large nor very metadata-rich, there was little more to do.